ethanpartida/MMM-MyStudyLife/README.md

  ## Notes
  - This is my first project using Javascript, so feel free to submit any issues or critiques you have and I will do my best to update the project.
  - A special thanks to:
- 1. [Michael Teeuw](https://github.com/MichMich) for creating [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) which made this project possible
+     1. [Michael Teeuw](https://github.com/MichMich) for creating [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop)     which made this project possible.
- 2. [Sam Lewis](https://github.com/SamLewis0602) whose [MMM-Traffic](https://github.com/SamLewis0602/MMM-Traffic) module which I used a guide for much of this projects creation
+     2. [Sam Lewis](https://github.com/SamLewis0602) whose [MMM-Traffic](https://github.com/SamLewis0602/MMM-Traffic) module which I used a guide for much of this projects creation.
+     3. [University of Minnesota Anderson Labs](https://cse.umn.edu/andersonlabs) which allowed me create the physcial mirror which this software was written for.
+Both the Taylor Student Project Fund and Anderson Labs free to use equipment were vital in the creation of my project.